Milne-Centre/ThaiPASS2018/README.md

 Here you will find all the information, documentation and files/data required to carry out the myriad of fun tasks and activities that will hopefully prepare you for the summer school.

+## Structure of this Directory

+The folders above contain the following materials from the ThaiPASS-2018 summer school:

+## BenoitCote_Galactic_...
+Contains the necessary worksheets, lecture notes and data for the Galactic Chemical evolution activities.

+## Lecture slides
+This directory contains all other lecture notes (Euler method, nucleosynthesis and stellar evolution).

+## Model_answers

+Contains the model answers for the Hertzsprung-Russell diagram and Kepler's laws of planitary motion activities.

+## StarterPack

+Contains the Introductory and Advanced notebooks used as a first introduction for students to complete before attending the summer school.

+## SummerSchool Tasks

+Contains the worksheet notebooks for the Hertzsprung-Russell diagram and Kepler's laws of planitary motion activities.

 ### The Starter Pack

 The starter pack should ideally be completed (read and understood with tasks attempted) prior to the start of the summer school.
 This is to ensure